Efficient Direct-Connect Topologies for Collective Communications: Formal Model of Collective Communications

 We use the well-known $\alpha$-$\beta$ cost model~\cite{hockney1994communication}.
-The cost of sending a message is assumed to consist of node latency $\alpha$ and a bandwidth latency component, which is the inverse of the link bandwidth $b$, $\beta=\frac{1}{b}$.
-The cost of sending a message of size $H$ between two nodes is given as $\alpha + \beta H$.
-This simple model has been shown to be a good proxy for characterizing communication costs on existing GPU interconnects~\cite{li2019evaluating, SCCL, shah2021synthesizing}.
-The node bandwidth is denoted by $B$, with $B=d b$.
+The cost of sending a message of size $H$ over a link is $\alpha + \beta H$.
+This cost comprises two components: the constant single-hop latency $\alpha$ and a bandwidth component $\beta$, which is the inverse of link bandwidth, i.e., $\beta=\frac{1}{b}$.
+This simple model has been shown to be appropriate for GPU interconnects~\cite{li2019evaluating, SCCL, shah2021synthesizing}.
+In our analysis, we use node bandwidth $B$ with $B=db$.
+In this paper, we focus on homogeneous networks, although some techniques also support heterogeneous ones (Appendix~\ref{sec:heterogeneous}).